pubbelfiesch/SAHS/part_1.md

 ```
 permit persist :wheel
 ```
+To save the file, use the key combination `ctrl + s`, then `ctrl + x` to exit.
-Logout using the exit command, or reboot.
+Now lets change users.
+Logout using the `exit` command, or reboot.
 Login using your previously set up user.
 Check if doas is working, e.g.
 ```
 doas apk update
 ```